-An adequate quality assurance cycle and a vivid Team Document (including a mission statement, a vision, all the background information, their strategy, feedback from the satisfaction survey and the PDSA cycle relating to the focus areas in Sections A and B) will help to show your clients, their family and friends, and your network partners what your FACT team represents and what its aims are.
-In addition, it provides convenient input to prepare for a CCAF audit.
+An adequate quality assurance cycle and a vivid Team Document (including a mission statement, a vision, all the background information, their strategy, feedback from the satisfaction survey and the PDSA cycle relating to the focus areas in Sections A and B) will help to show your clients, their family and friends, and your network partners what your Youth FACT-team represents and what its aims for.
+It too provides for a CCAF audit.